 But when you’re sitting on the Mount of Olives reading this Biblical account, you learn there’s a lot more to the story.
 You can see the place where the stunning Jewish Temple once stood (#1 in the Jerusalem drawing above).
 Jesus would have been in that area when He healed the blind beggar.
 Only a couple of hundred feet to the north, just outside the northern wall of the Temple Mount, were the Pools of Bethesda, a relatively short, flat walk (#2 in the drawing).

 But Jesus didn’t send him to the Pools of Bethesda.
-Instead He said, “Go wash in the Pool of Siloam,” which was five times further away through the small steep streets in the lower city of Jerusalem (#3 in the drawing).
+Instead He said, “Go wash in the Pool of Siloam,” which was five times further away down to the lowest part of Jerusalem (#3 in the drawing).
 For a blind guy, that was a LONG way to go— especially since the Pools of Bethesda were far more accessible.

 Why did Jesus send the blind beggar all the way to the Pool of Siloam?
 Well, as the scripture points out, the Pool of Siloam’s name in Hebrew means “The Pool of the One Who Will Be Sent,” which was, of course, the Messiah.
 The Jews regarded this pool as prophetic of the Messiah pouring water upon the desert.

 The Pool of Siloam was also symbolic of the Messiah pouring out the Holy Spirit on the Jews.
 The blind beggar was told to go to the Messiah’s pool to be healed.
 The name of the specific location the blind beggar was told to go to in order to be healed would not have been missed by the Pharisees.

 Each fall the Jews celebrate the Feast of Tabernacles.
 The last day of this feast is called “The Great Day of the Feast.”
 On this day, the priests would perform a special ritual in which the nation would cry out for their Messiah to come.